Full-Time Scrapping: Is It An Option For You?

 Safety concerns

-When you’re working with scrap metal, there are always safety concerns.
-You need to be aware of the risks and take the necessary precautions.
-That includes wearing the proper safety gear and being careful when handling the metal.
+When working with scrap metal, safety concerns always exist.
+You need to be aware of the risks and take the necessary precautions, including wearing the proper safety gear and being careful when handling the metal.

 Transportation issues

-Transporting scrap metal can be a challenge, especially if you don’t have a truck or van.
+Transporting scrap metal can be challenging, especially if you don’t have a truck or van.
 You might need to rent a vehicle or find someone to help you transport the metal.

 Weather concerns